Joint Ownership Of A Property

 How do the banks assess joint mortgages?

-If you buy a property with another person then the banks will assess your investment home loan slightly differently:
+If you buy an investment property with another person then the banks will assess your investment home loan slightly differently:

 - One person having a high income will make up for the other not being able to afford their share of the repayments.